Ultra-Code/archsway/README.md

 - reflector for choosing fastest pacman server list
 - usb_modeswitch for enabling modem mode for zero-cd based modems
 - wl-clipboard for wayland clipboard
+- sound-theme-freedesktop for standard sounds and tone used in linux
+- fuzzy as the application launcher
+- wlr-randr for wayland output management
+- cliphist as clipboard history manager
 - qt5-wayland for runing qt5 apps under wayland
 - xdg-desktop-portal-wrl for WebRTC screen sharing
 - xdg-utils to assist applications with desktop integration tasks